oalejel/FaceScan/README.md

 This project was built with Xcode 9.3.
 Swift version is currently set to 3.3 according to the given specifications.

+Note: it is essential that you adjust Xcode entitlements so that mine do not conflict with your developer account.
+This is necessary for the keychain capability.

 ## Further Considerations
 1. Adding UI that indicates where to place one's face is a necessary next step.
 1. Giving the user a greater time to pause before and between images may help with adjustment of head.